-Rano Raraku is one of two major quarry sites on Easter Island (Rapa Nui), where the large statues called moai were carved out of the distinctive yellow-brown volcanic tuff.
+Rano Raraku is one of two major quarry sites on Easter Island (Rapa Nui), where the Easter Islanders found the distinctive yellow-brown volcanic tuff from which which to carve the large statues called moai.
 Both Rano Raraku on the east and Puna Pau on the west are quarries made of geologically dormant volcanic cones.

 Easter Island is best known for its moai: tall (up to 11 meters high), massive intricately carved human-shaped statues, set on carefully constructed platforms and decorated with shell-inlaid eyes and red scoria hats called pukao.
 The statues, all carved between about 1000 and 1600 AD, have been blamed for the ecological disaster that befell the Easter Islanders: and, more recently, as described in a 2011 book by excavators Terry Hunt and Carl Lipo, credited with the survival of the Rapanui, despite the ecological disaster that was none of their making.

 The earliest moai on Rapa Nui were small, varied in style and form, and carved out of a variety of raw material stone types.
 Over time, the moai became more formalized, and two quarries became the main sources of stone for the moai construction.
 Located the west side of Rapa Nui island, Puna Pau was a small quarry based on a small volcanic cone.
 On the east side was Rano Raraku, much larger, and the source of most of the moai on all parts of the island.

 Rano Raraku is a volcanic cone with a steep exterior slope and a hollow interior.
 Several quarry areas are carved into the exterior and interior of the cone, and approximately 160 moai still lie within the quarries, at least partly shaped.
 The quarry itself is not a massive excavation, but rather numerous separate quarry areas, cut and carved into the cone separately, and perhaps by separate villages or groups.